MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 The EnableCustomNotificationSender parameter specifies whether a custom sender email address is used for notifications for user submitted messages.
 Valid values are:

 - $true: Use a custom Microsoft 365 sender email address.
-- $false: Don't use a custom Microsoft 365 sender email address.
+- $false: Use the default sender email address.
 This is the default value.

 You specify the sender email address using the NotificationSenderAddress parameter.